ghostdogpr/caliban/gateway-plan/tickets/30-tracing-documentation-and-release.md

 cases.
 Gateway and gateway-tracing are enabled for publication by maintainer direction; the broader performance target remains tracked by ticket 28.
 Runnable examples remain a non-published project.
 Metrics and tracing are installed explicitly as composable
 `GatewayWrapper` integrations, leaving the empty-wrapper runtime path free of telemetry collection costs.

+Compatibility notes for the containing Caliban release:

+- GraphQL `ID` input validation now accepts integer literals, including values represented as `Long` or `BigInt`, as required by the GraphQL specification.
+- Remote-schema conversion now reports the standard `No longer supported` reason when `@deprecated` omits `reason`.
+  This affects both `RemoteSchema.toRootType` and the existing `RemoteSchema.parseRemoteSchema` view.